dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Dagger**

-Poor damage, good accuracy, fair parry, Enc=*, backup, quintuple crit damage, no twohand, throwable.
+Poor damage, good accuracy, fair parry, Enc=*, backup, additional base damage on crit, no twohand, throwable.

 *The first dagger carried applies no encumbrance, but each other one counts as encumbrance 1.

-    “Used across the continent as everything from a craftsman’s tool to an instrument of ritual killing, the daggers greatest virtues are efficiency and control.
+    “Used across the continent as everything from a craftsman’s tool to an instrument of ritual killing, the dagger's greatest virtues are efficiency and control.
 While ill-suited for a stand-up fight, adventurers often keep a dagger in their boot in case they lose their weapon or need something to throw.
 Those who rely on the element of surprise may make use of daggers in combat, if only because they have eschewed larger weapons entirely.”

 **Spear**